Orlando Guardians: New York Guardians (2020, McMahon era)

-Dwayne Johnson and Dany Garcia era (2023-present)
+Orlando Guardians (2023, Dwayne Johnson and Dany Garcia era)

-Orlando (2023–present)

 As early as April 2020, the XFL was reported to have been relocating a team to Orlando.
-Orlando had not yet been available at the time the league chose its inaugural eight teams because of the Alliance of American Football placing the Orlando Apollos there, but it was one of the largest markets without an NFL team and had hosted the Orlando Rage, one of the most successful teams in the original XFL of 2001.
-The earliest reports had the league planning to move the Tampa Bay Vipers to Orlando, as the Vipers had only lukewarm support (amid a league-worst 1–4 record) in Tampa, and its practice facility in Plant City was located on Interstate 4 halfway between the two cities, which are 80 mi apart.
-The same reports had indicated that the league had hoped to stay in the New York metropolitan area, with the main obstacle being a stadium (MetLife Stadium was one of the largest stadiums in the XFL with one of the league's poorest average attendances); discussions had begun about potentially moving to the more appropriately sized Red Bull Arena.
+Orlando had not yet been available at the time the league chose its inaugural eight teams because of the Alliance of American Football placing the Orlando Apollos there, but it was one of the largest markets without an NFL team and had hosted the Orlando Rage, a highly successful team in the original XFL of 2001.
+The earliest reports said the league was planning to move the Tampa Bay Vipers to Orlando, as the Vipers had only mild support (amid a league-worst 1–4 record) in Tampa, and its practice facility in Plant City was located on Interstate 4 halfway between the two cities, which are 80 mi apart.
+The same reports indicated that the league had hoped to stay in the New York metropolitan area, with the main obstacle being a stadium (MetLife Stadium was one of the largest stadiums in the XFL and had a very poor average attendance).
+Discussions had begun about potentially moving to the more appropriately sized Red Bull Arena.
 When team locations were revealed on July 25, 2022, the league (now under ownership of the Dany Garcia-Dwayne Johnson consortium) confirmed that Orlando would receive a team in 2023 and Tampa Bay would no longer have one.
-In the same announcement, the league also confirmed that there would also be no team in the New York area.
-However, when team brands were leaked in September and confirmed a month later, it was instead revealed that the Vipers brand would be relocated to Las Vegas, Nevada and that Orlando would receive the branding of the former New York Guardians.
+In the same announcement, the league also confirmed that there would be no team in the New York area.
+However, when team brands were leaked in September and confirmed a month later, it was instead revealed that the Vipers brand would be relocated to Las Vegas, Nevada and Orlando would receive the branding of the former New York Guardians.

 Terrell Buckley was reported as the Orlando team's head coach on April 6, 2022; the league confirmed this on July 25.